 Malaria is a serious and sometimes fatal disease; that is why travelers should assess their risk for contracting malaria before visiting areas where the disease occurs.
 Medicines for malaria prevention are prescribed at the Washington Travel Clinic.
-Rapid testing is performed using blood from a fingerstick.
-Results are available in 15 minutes.

 Every year, millions of US residents travel to countries where malaria is present.
 About 1,500 cases of are diagnosed in the United States annually, mostly in returned travelers.

 Prior to traveling, travelers should obtain a detailed itinerary including all possible destinations and check to see if malaria transmission occurs in these locations.
 The CDC’s Malaria Information by Country Table provides detailed information about the specific parts of countries where malaria transmission does or does not occur.
 It also provides additional information including the species of malaria that occur there, the presence of drug resistance, and the specific medicines that CDC recommends for use for prevention in each country where malaria transmission occurs.
 Another way of finding this information is through the CDC’s Malaria Map Application.
 This web-based tool is particularly useful for obtaining information about transmission in specific parts of countries.